Pentakis dodecahedron: Chemistry

-The pentakis dodecahedron in a model of buckminsterfullerene: each surface segment represents a carbon atom.
+The pentakis dodecahedron in a model of buckminsterfullerene: each (spherical) surface segment represents a carbon atom, and if all are replaced with planar faces, a pentakis dodecahedron is produced.
 Equivalently, a truncated icosahedron is a model of buckminsterfullerene, with each vertex representing a carbon atom.

 Biology

 The pentakis dodecahedron is also a model of some icosahedrally symmetric viruses, such as Adeno-associated virus.
 These have 60 symmetry related capsid proteins, which combine to make the 60 symmetrical faces of a pentakis dodecahedron.

 Orthogonal projections

 The pentakis dodecahedron has three symmetry positions, two on vertices, and one on a midedge:

 Concave pentakis dodecahedron

-A concave pentakis dodecahedron adds inverted pyramids on the pentagonal faces of a dodecahedron.
+A concave pentakis dodecahedron replaces the pentagonal faces of a dodecahedron with inverted pyramids.